gliderlabs/registrator/README.md

-# docksul
+# Registrator

-A Docker-Consul bridge that automatically registers containers with published ports as Consul services.
-As Docker containers are started, docksul will inspect them for published ports and register them as services with Consul.
-As containers stop, the services are deregistered.
-If the default service descriptions are unsuitable, you can customize them with environment variables on the container.

-Although available standalone, docksul is used as a component of Consulate and it's recommended you use Consulate instead unless you know what you're doing.
+Service registry bridge for Docker

+Registrator listens for Docker events and register/deregisters services for containers based on published ports and metadata from the container environment.
+Registrator supports pluggable service registries, which currently includes Consul and Etcd.

+By default, it can register services without any user-defined metadata.
+This means it works with *any* container, but allows the container author or Docker operator to override/customize the service definitions.

-## Starting docksul
+## Starting Registrator

-docksul assumes the default Docker socket at `file:///var/run/docker.sock` or you can override it with `DOCKER_HOST`.
-It also uses `0.0.0.0:8500` for Consul, but you can override it by passing an IP and port as an argument.
+Registrator assumes the default Docker socket at `file:///var/run/docker.sock` or you can override it with `DOCKER_HOST`.
+The only argument is a registry URI, which is described in the next section.

-	$ docksul [consul-addr]
+	$ registrator <registry-uri>

-You can run it as a container, but you must pass the Docker socket file as a mount to `/tmp/docker.sock`:
+You can run it as a container, but you must pass the Docker socket file as a mount to `/tmp/docker.sock`, and it's a good idea to set the hostname to the machine host:

-	$ docker run -d -v /var/run/docker.sock:/tmp/docker.sock progrium/docksul [consul-addr]
+	$ docker run -d \
+		-v /var/run/docker.sock:/tmp/docker.sock \
+		-h $HOSTNAME progrium/registrator <registry-uri>

+### Registry URIs

+The registry backend to use is defined by a URI.
+The scheme is the supported registry name, and an address.
+Registries based on key-value stores like etcd and Zookeeper (not yet supported) can specify a key path to use to prefix service definitions.
+Registries may also use query params for other options.
+See further down on adding support for other registries.

+#### Consul Service Catalog (recommended)

+To use the Consul service catalog, specify a Consul URI without a path.
+If no host is provided, `127.0.0.1:8500` is used.
+Examples:

+	$ registrator consul://10.0.0.1:8500
+	$ registrator consul:

+#### Consul Key-value Store

+The Consul backend also lets you just use the key-value store.
+This mode is enabled by specifying a path.
+Consul key-value support does not currently use service attributes/tags.
+Example URIs:

+	$ registrator consul:///path/to/services
+	$ registrator consul://192.168.1.100/services

+Service definitions are stored as:

+	<registry-uri-path>/<service-name>/<service-id> = <ip>:<port>

+#### Etcd Key-value Store

+Etcd support works similar to Consul key-value.
+It also currently doesn't support service attributes/tags.
+If no host is provided, `127.0.0.1:4001` is used.
+Example URIs:

+	$ registrator etcd:///path/to/services
+	$ registrator etcd://192.168.1.100/services

+Service definitions are stored as:

+	<registry-uri-path>/<service-name>/<service-id> = <ip>:<port>

 ## How it works

-### One published port, the simple case

-If a container publishes one port, one service will be created using the host port.
-By default, the service will be named after the base name of the image.
-For example:
+Services are registered and deregistered based on container start and die events from Docker.
+The service definitions are created with information from the container, including user-defined metadata in the container environment.

+For each published port of a container, a `Service` object is created and passed to the `ServiceRegistry` to register.
+A `Service` object looks like this and defaults explained in the comments:

+	type Service struct {
+		ID    string               // <hostname>:<container-name>:<internal-port>
+		Name  string               // <basename(container-image)>[-<internal-port> if >1 published ports]
+		Port  int                  // <host-port>
+		IP    string               // <host-ip> || <resolve(hostname)> if 0.0.0.0
+		Tags  []string             // empty, or includes 'udp' if udp Attrs map[string]string    // any remaining service metadata from environment }

+Most of these (except `IP` and `Port`) can be overridden by container environment metadata variables prefixed with `SERVICE_` or `SERVICE_<internal-port>_`.
+You use a port in the key name to refer to a particular port's service.
+Metadata variables without a port in the name are used as the default for all services or can be used to conveniently refer to the single exposed service.

+### Simple example with defaults

 	$ docker run -d --name redis.0 -p 10000:6379 dockerfile/redis

-Will result in a service:
+Results in `Service`:

 	{
-		"id": "<nodename>/redis.0:6379",
+		"ID": "hostname:redis.0:6379",
-		"name": "redis",
+		"Name": "redis",
-		"port": 10000,
+		"Port": 10000,
-		"tags": []
+		"IP": "192.168.1.102",
+		"Tags": [],
+		"Attrs": {}
 	}

-The service ID is a unique identifier for this service instance.
-It's produced by the Consul agent's node name (often the hostname), then the name of the container, then the exposed port.
-You rarely need to use the ID since Consul lookups are done by name.

-You can override service name by setting the environment variable `SERVICE_NAME`.
-You also don't have to specify a host port, as it will use the automatically assigned one if not provided.
+### Simple example with metadata

-	$ docker run -d --name redis.0 -e "SERVICE_NAME=db" -p 6379 dockerfile/redis
+	$ docker run -d --name redis.0 -p 10000:6379 \
+		-e "SERVICE_NAME=db" \
+		-e "SERVICE_TAGS=master,backups" \
+		-e "SERVICE_REGION=us2" dockerfile/redis

-Results in the service:
+Results in `Service`:

 	{
-		"id": "<nodename>/redis.0:6379",
+		"ID": "hostname:redis.0:6379",
-		"name": "db",
+		"Name": "db",
-		"port": 23210,
-		"tags": []
+		"Port": 10000,
+		"IP": "192.168.1.102",
+		"Tags": ["master", "backups"],
+		"Attrs": {"region": "us2"}
 	}

-You can also specify tags with a comma-delimited list.
-If you publish a port on UDP, it will automatically get a `udp` tag.

-	$ docker run -d --name consul -p 53/udp -e "SERVICE_TAGS=dns,backup" progrium/consul

-Results in the service:

-	{
-		"id": "<nodename>/consul:53",
-		"name": "consul",
-		"port": 18279,
-		"tags": ["dns", "backup", "udp"]
-	}

-### Multiple published ports

-If a container publishes more than one port, a service will be created for each published port.
-By default, the services will be named using the base name of the image and the *internal* exposed port.
-For example:
+### Complex example with defaults

-	$ docker run -p 8000:80 -p 4443:443 --name nginx.0 progrium/nginx
+	$ docker run -d --name nginx.0 -p 4443:443 -p 8000:80 progrium/nginx

-Results in two services:
+Results in two `Service` objects:

 	[
 		{
-			"id": "<nodename>/nginx.0:80",
-			"name": "nginx-80",
-			"port": 8000,
-			"tags": []
+			"ID": "hostname:nginx.0:443",
+			"Name": "nginx-443",
+			"Port": 4443,
+			"IP": "192.168.1.102",
+			"Tags": [],
+			"Attrs": {},
 		},
 		{
-			"id": "<nodename>/nginx.0:443",
-			"name": "nginx-443",
-			"port": 4443,
-			"tags": []
+			"ID": "hostname:nginx.0:80",
+			"Name": "nginx-80",
+			"Port": 8000,
+			"IP": "192.168.1.102",
+			"Tags": [],
+			"Attrs": {}
 		}
 	]

-You can override each port's service name by setting the environment variable `SERVICE_{port}_NAME` where port is the *internal* exposed port.
-For example:
+### Complex example with metadata

-	$ docker run -p 8000:80 -p 4443:443 --name nginx.0 -e "SERVICE_80_NAME=http" -e "SERVICE_443_NAME=https" progrium/nginx
+	$ docker run -d --name nginx.0 -p 4443:443 -p 8000:80 \

-Resulting in:
+		-e "SERVICE_443_NAME=https" \
+		-e "SERVICE_443_ID=https.12345" \
+		-e "SERVICE_80_NAME=http" \
+		-e "SERVICE_TAGS=www" progrium/nginx

+Results in two `Service` objects:

 	[
 		{
-			"id": "<nodename>/nginx.0:80",
-			"name": "http",
-			"port": 8000,
-			"tags": []
+			"ID": "https.12345",
+			"Name": "https",
+			"Port": 4443,
+			"IP": "192.168.1.102",
+			"Tags": ["www"],
+			"Attrs": {},
 		},
 		{
-			"id": "<nodename>/nginx.0:443",
-			"name": "https",
-			"port": 4443,
-			"tags": []
+			"ID": "hostname:nginx.0:80",
+			"Name": "http",
+			"Port": 8000,
+			"IP": "192.168.1.102",
+			"Tags": ["www"],
+			"Attrs": {}
 		}
 	]

-Setting tags or any future service attributes would use the same prefix convention for multi service containers (ie `SERVICE_80_TAGS`).
+## Adding support for other service registries

+As you can see by either the Consul or etcd source files, writing a new registry backend is easy.
+Just follow the example set by those two.
+It boils down to writing an object that implements this interface:

+	type ServiceRegistry interface {
+		Register(service *Service) error
+		Deregister(service *Service) error
+	}

+Then add your constructor (for example `NewZookeeperRegistry`) to the factory looking function in `registrator.go`.

 ## Todo

- * Support custom Consul checks with SERVICE_CHECK_SCRIPT and SERVICE_CHECK_INTERVAL variables
+ * Consul backend: support custom checks with SERVICE_CHECK_SCRIPT and SERVICE_CHECK_INTERVAL variables

 ## Sponsors and Thanks